tumaer/SciML/_sources/lecture/cc-2-optimization.md

 we come to realize that the stochasticity induces too much noise for our chosen learning rate.
 To handle that we introduce learning rate scheduling.

 #### Minibatching

 > For data which is very similar, gradient descent is inefficient, whereas stochastic gradient descent relies on the power of vectorization.

 The answer to these ailments is the use of minibatches to exploit the memory and cache hierarchy a modern computer exposes to us.
-In essence we seek to avoid the many single matrix-vector multiplications to reduce the overhead and improve our computational cost.
+In essence, we seek to avoid the many single matrix-vector multiplications to reduce the overhead and improve our computational cost.
 The update equation then becomes

 $${\bf{g}}_{t} = \partial_{\omega}f({\bf{x}}_{t}, {\bf{\omega}})$$

-For computational efficiency we will now perform this update in its batched form
+For computational efficiency, we will now perform this update in its batched form

 $${\bf{g}}_{t} = \partial_{\omega} \frac{1}{|\mathcal{B}_{t}|} \sum_{i \in \mathcal{B}_{t}} f({\bf{x}}_{i}, {\bf{\omega}})$$